w3c/wot-thing-description/publication/README.md

 Before publication, PNGs version of the figures should be generated.
 A tool like [Inkscape](https://inkscape.org/) can be used to do that.

-- You should not add or remove any element, or change types of vocabulary terms
+- You should not add or remove any element, or change types of vocabulary terms unless the automatic figures have a bug due to toolchain
 - You can adjust the overall organization of the elements by moving them around.
-This should be done to have a better layout, e.g. split a very long horizontal picture in to two levels.
+This should be done to have a better layout, e.g. split a very long horizontal picture into two levels.